erin-r-johnson/erin-r-johnson.github.io/_news/01_index.md

 search: true
 ---

+* Congratulations to Stephen Dale on his appointment as a Research Assistant Professor in the Department of Materials Science and Engineering at the National University of Singapore.
 * Congratulations to Alex Mayo, who started a new job as a Business Development Manager at [XtalPi](https://en.xtalpi.com/)
 * Congratulations to Mohammad Rafiee Diznab, who was awarded one of the top 10 best student presenter awards at TECHCON 2024.
 * Congratulations to Kyle Bryenton, who was awarded the best contributed talk at the 30th Canadian Symposium on Theoretical and Computational Chemistry (CSTCC) in Halifax.